More than 15 dive sites on our doorstep

 A gentle, shallow dive with schools of Barracuda and many hard and soft coral.
 Dive early morning for the best light and colour, or late afternoon when fish come in to feed.

 Three underwater coral islands, where you swim through corridors of color, teeming with fish life.
 Schools of Yellowtail Barracuda and Twinspot Snapper.

-The best dive will take you to 38-39m (great for a Deep Diver course) – for a beautiful view of a small canyon.
-Gentle rolling hills of coral, abundant in sea life.
+Abu Helal means Bay of the Crescent Moon, and it’s one of our most beautiful and least dived sites.
+The best dive will take you to 38-39m (great for a Deep Diver course) towards a small canyon.
+Rolling hills of coral, abundant in sea life.
 Trigger fish, potato grouper, rays and schools of baby Barracuda.